JanHalozan/JanHalozan.github.io/about.md

 ---
 layout: page
 title: "About"
-description: "This is what I do."
+description: "This is who I am."
 header-img: "img/about-bg.jpg"
 ---